 What happened: “At Shaping Sound, we had an incident known as ‘Lipstick-gate.’
 One of the dancers who uses a prop lipstick unknowingly severed the top of the lipstick off the tube and onto the stage.
 I thoroughly mopped it up with my butt during a floor section.
 I finished the number looking as though I had gotten my period.”

-The recovery: "The costume mistress threw an extra pair of bloomers over the mess during my two minutes offstage.
+“The costume mistress threw an extra pair of bloomers over the mess during my two minutes offstage.
 Even still, it was on my shoes, the fringe, everywhere.
 I thought, Of course this is happening to me, and then I laughed about it and carried on.
-We have this vision of perfect shows, but what we should be striving for is the ability to come back from the imperfections."
+We have this vision of perfect shows, but what we should be striving for is the ability to come back from the imperfections.”